NHS-Sailbot/Learning/henry_lessons/README.md

 # HENRY Lessons

-these lessons detail all information related to the boat, as well as documentation
+these lessons detail all information related to the boat, as well as documentation.